itsschwer/schwer-scripts/schwer-scripts/ItemSystem/README.md

 * As `Inventory` assets are Scriptable Objects, there must be a reference to each `Inventory` asset at all times during runtime in order for their values to persist, or Unity will unload them the next time it unloads unused resources.

 ## Getting started
-Download this repository and add the `SchwerScripts` folder to your Unity project.
+Download this repository and add the `schwer-scripts` folder to your Unity project.
-Familiarise yourself with the system by dragging the prefab `Inventory` (`SchwerScripts/ItemSystem/Demo/UI/Prefabs/Inventory`) into a new Scene and following along with this section.
+Familiarise yourself with the system by dragging the prefab `Inventory` (`schwer-scripts/ItemSystem/Demo/UI/Prefabs/Inventory`) into a new Scene and following along with this section.

 You may need to create an Event System (`Right-click in the Hierarchy > UI/Event System`) in order to interact with the demo UI.
 Also note that the UI was designed for a 16:9 game window.